taraszh/mad_telegram/README.md

 3. **Using the Hotkey**:
 - The application supports the `F2` hotkey for processing text.
 - To use the hotkey:
-    1. Select the windows where the hotkey will be active by using the "Choose windows where hotkey will be active" option in the tray menu.
+    1. Select the windows where the hotkey will be active by using the "Hotkey Settings" option in the tray menu.
     2. Press `F2` while in one of the selected windows.
     3. The application will:
         - Copy the selected text to the clipboard.
-        - Process the text (e.g., translation, adding emojis).
+        - Process the text (e.g., translation, adding random emojis).
         - Paste the modified text back into the active input field.

 4. **System Tray**: